 Rex Wayne Tillerson (b.
-March 23, 1952) was sworn in as the 69th secretary of state for the United States on February 1, 2017, to serve under President Donald J. Trump.
-Tillerson served as CEO and chairman of ExxonMobil from 2006 to 2016.
+March 23, 1952) was sworn in as the 69th secretary of state for the United States on February 1, 2017, under President Donald J. Trump.
+His tenure was marked by clashes with the Trump administration, leading to his dismissal from the post on March 13, 2018.
+Tillerson previously served as CEO and chairman of ExxonMobil from 2006 to 2016.
 His entire career was spent at this company, making him the first secretary of state with no prior experience in the government or military.

 What Is Rex Tillerson's Net Worth?

 Tillerson rose from modest beginnings to accumulate an estimated $300 million fortune during his career.
 At the end of 2016 he left ExxonMobil with a retirement package of $180 million; the equivalent cash value of his unpaid stock was placed into an independent trust so as to avoid conflicts of interest.

 Secretary of State

 Among the pressing issues Tillerson had to cope with in his tenure as secretary of state were a nuclear-armed North Korea, trade concerns with China and questions about Iran's compliance with an agreement to freeze its nuclear program.
 Yet he faced all of these issues with a smaller diplomatic corps than his predecessors.

 When Tillerson took the reins, he wanted to "redesign" the State Department.
 His goal was to eliminate personnel overlaps and bureaucratic deadwood, something many in the department initially welcomed.
 However, critics contended that U.S. diplomacy was being undermined, in large part due to a loss of personnel with specialized knowledge.